 Here are a few tools you’ll need regardless of the specifics of your virtual event:

-- Video conferencing or live-streaming tools: To host a live virtual event, you’ll need to use a video conferencing or live-streaming platform.
+- Video conferencing or live-streaming tools: To host a live virtual event, you’ll need to use a video conferencing API or live-streaming platform.
 There are nonprofit-specific tools out there, but you can also use a popular platform like Zoom.

 - Social media platforms: Social media will be helpful for promoting your event, but you can also use it to engage virtual attendees during your event.
 For example, you might encourage attendees to use Facebook to post a picture of themselves enjoying your virtual TED Talk.
 Or, you might post live updates about your progress toward your virtual gala’s fundraising goal on Twitter.

 - Giving tools: Giving tools will empower your supporters to donate to your cause during your event.
 There are a variety of tools you can use, including an online donation page, text-to-give software, peer-to-peer fundraising pages, and crowdfunding platforms.

 To ensure the technology you’re relying on is ready on event day, have a tech run-through a few days before.
 This way, you can make sure you come prepared with a Plan B in case something isn’t working.

 4. Engage attendees in creative ways.